Marshall Govindan ("Satchidananda") has practiced Babaji's Kriya Yoga intensively since 1969.

 in numerous spiritual traditions and practices.

 M.D.
-"Satyananda", Yogaacharya in Babajiís Kriya Yoga Order of Acharyas since 2005, offers seminars with initiation into Babajiís Kriya Yoga, mainly in Europe, India and the East.
+Satyananda, Yogaacharya in Babajiís Kriya Yoga Order of Acharyas since 2005, gives seminars with first, second and third initiation into Babajiís Kriya Yoga worldwide, mainly in Europe, India and the East.
 Certified in Psychology and Psychotherapy, he has worked in clinical and corporation settings.
-After studying spiritual wisdom of the world since childhood, and Vedanta and Yoga for more than a decade in India and the West, he dedicated one decade exclusively to intense study and practice and to Karma Yoga serving Babajiís Kriya Yoga and its students.
-Since one decade he offers programs for Babajiís Kriya Yoga and on Yoga psychology, philosophy and metaphysics, individual counseling, and regularly pilgrimages to Indiaís sacred places and holy masters.
+After studying spiritual wisdom of the world since childhood, and Vedanta and Yoga for more than a decade in India and the West, he dedicated one decade exclusively to intense study and practice of Babajiís Kriya Yoga and to Karma Yoga serving its students.
+Since more than one decade he offers programs on Babajiís Kriya Yoga, Yoga psychology and metaphysics, individual counseling, and offers regularly pilgrimages to Indiaís sacred places and holy masters.
+"Satyananda is a highly informed and gifted teacher, adept at introducing powerful practices accessible and attainable to non-adepts without diluting their essence, effectively and precisely merging the essence of the various yoga paths into an unified whole."

-Click here to read a profile article by Satyananda.
+Click here to read a profile article about Satyananda.

 Vyasa Lawson first became interested in Yoga as a university student in Toronto,